-We determined that this proposed AD would not have federalism implications under Executive Order 13132.
-This proposed AD would not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+We determined that this AD will not have federalism implications under Executive Order 13132.
+This AD will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.

-For the reasons discussed above, I certify this proposed regulation:
+For the reasons discussed above, I certify this AD:

-- 1. Is not a "significant regulatory action" under Executive Order 12866; - 2.
-Is not a "significant rule" under the DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979); and - 3.
-Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.
+1. Is not a "significant regulatory action" under Executive Order 12866;

+2. Is not a "significant rule" under the DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979); and

+3. Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.

-We prepared a regulatory evaluation of the estimated costs to comply with this proposed AD and placed it in the AD docket.
+We prepared a regulatory evaluation of the estimated costs to comply with this AD and placed it in the AD docket.